yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/03-recursive-stacks/README.md

     └── terragrunt.stack.hcl
 ```

-Each Stack is initially rendered into the `.terragrunt-stack` directory as a child directory with a `terragrunt.stack.hcl` file, then those Stacks are recursively rendered until all Stacks are rendered.
+Each Stack is initially generated into the `.terragrunt-stack` directory as a child directory with a `terragrunt.stack.hcl` file, and those Stacks are recursively generated until all Stacks are generated.

-This provides a mechanism for encapsulation, as you can see that the `coop-1` and `coop-2` Stacks are rendered independently with their own states, but reuse the definition in the [coop](../stacks/coop) Stack.
+This provides a mechanism for encapsulation, as you can see that the `coop-1` and `coop-2` Stacks are generated independently with their own states, but reuse the definition in the [coop](../stacks/coop) Stack.

 It also provides a mechanism for atomic updates to Stacks.
 Given that the entirety of the definition for a stack is stored elsewhere, it's possible to update the entire Stack by changing the value of the `source` attribute in the `terragrunt.stack.hcl` file, rather than editing individual `terragrunt.hcl` files.

-As an excercise, let's adjust the `source` attribute in the `coop_1` and `coop_2` configuration blocks so that they point to the `../../stacks/dynamic-coop` directory, and then re-run the `./mock-stack-render.sh` command.
+As an excercise, let's adjust the `source` attribute in the `coop_1` and `coop_2` configuration blocks so that they point to the `../../stacks/dynamic-coop` directory, and then re-run the `./mock-stack-generate.sh` command.

 Next, take a look at the error that occurs when running the `terragrunt run-all apply --terragrunt-non-interactive` command.